Walter Polakov: In the USA

 In 1906 he emigrated with his family to the United States, where he was employed by the American Locomotive Company.
 There he met Henry Gantt, who was a consultant for the company at that time.
 Polakov joined Gantt's consulting company in 1910 and got to know Frederick Taylor, Frank Gilbreth and Harrington Emerson.
 However, by 1912 he was working for Wallace Clark before launching his own consulting company in 1915.

 Polakov joined the Taylor Society at this time and supported a Marxist view of capitalism in their bulletin.
 He also joined the American Society of Mechanical Engineers (ASME) and was part of a faction led by Gantt that broke from the ASME conference to hold their own meeting of the New Machine, an organization which sought political as well as an economic power.
 About fifty people listened to Gantt's call for industrial reform and Polakov's analysis of inefficiency in the industrial context.
 Little came of their initiative despite lobbying Woodrow Wilson to give more power to managers.
 However, responding to the war needs of the US Navy, Gantt and Polakov were employed as consultants by the Emergency Fleet Corporation where Gantt finalized the development of his Gantt charts.
 Having helped the US shipbuilders keep up with losses due to German submarine action, the Gantt charts were then applied to managing fleet movements at the U. S. Shipping Board.

 In the USSR

 Polakov returned to his native Russia—by then the Soviet Union—in 1929, staying until 1931.
 Whilst there he worked for the Supreme Soviet of the National Economy to develop the First Five Year Plan.
-Here introduced the Gantt chart, supplying Russian translations of explanations.
+Here he introduced the Gantt chart, supplying Russian translations of explanations.